wsaihopfsg/vos-scripting-how-to/intro/Basic/OcrItalic/OcrItalic.rst

   Since ``Grayscale`` method in VOS has an extra degree-of-freedom in terms of individual pixel's intensity, ``Grayscale`` is usually preferred over ``Binary`` OCR.

 ..
 Warning::
   Like most tools in VOS, template-based OCR is not scale invariant.
-Same font type of other sizes near to the taught-in size may still work if the threshold is low enough, but if the size differs too much you will have to teach-in the other font size too.
+Same font type of other sizes near to the taught-in size may still work if the threshold is low enough, but if the size differs too much you will have to |teachsizes| too.

 .. |A| image:: /intro/Basic/OcrItalic/A.jpg
   :width: 100px